SpecFlowOSS/Getting-Started-Step-By-Step/GettingStarted/Exercise-Solution.md

 2. Next turn the scenario green by actually implementing the logic.
 3. Refactor the implementation if necessary (scenarios should remain green).

 The first step is to add the missing binding and necessary code to have a red scenario.
-A quick way of generating the necessary binding methods is if you right-click the unbound step in the feature file and select "Go To Definition".
+A quick way of generating the necessary binding methods is to you right-click the unbound step in the feature file and select "Go To Definition".
 ![Ubound Step Go To Definition](../_static/step10/unbound_step_go_to_definition.png)

 If SpecFlow does not find the corresponding binding method it offers to generate the skeleton of the binding method into your clipboard.